stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 ## Prepare Etcd

-In this section, we are going to deploy a TLS secured NATS cluster.
-Then, we are going to create a stream and publish some messages into it.
+In this section, we are going to deploy a TLS secured Etcd cluster.
+Then, we are going to insert some sample data into the cluster.

 ### Create Certificate
-At first, let's create certificates that our Etcd database cluster will use for handling client requests and maintaining peer communications.
-We will be using Etcd recommended [Cfssl](https://github.com/cloudflare/cfssl) tool for creating our necessary certificates.
+At first, let's create certificates that our Etcd cluster will use for handling client requests and maintaining peer communications.
+We will be using Etcd recommended [cfssl](https://github.com/cloudflare/cfssl) tool for creating our necessary certificates.

-If you have `go` installed on your machine, you can run the following commands to install `Cfssl`,
+If you have `go` installed on your machine, you can run the following commands to install `cfssl`,
 ```bash
 $ go get github.com/cloudflare/cfssl/cmd/cfssl
 $ go get github.com/cloudflare/cfssl/cmd/cfssljson
 ````

-Now, let's create the certificates using `Cfssl`.
-You can follow the commands from below.
-We have stored our SANs in the `ADDRESS` variable here.
-The following commands will create 5 certificates named `ca.pem`, `server.pem`, `server-key.pem`, `client.pem`, and `client-key.pem`.
-The `ca.pem` is a self-signed CA certificate.
-Rest of the certificates are signed by this CA.
+To create the necessary certificates using `cfssl` you can follow the commands below.

 ```bash
 $ echo '{"CN":"CA","key":{"algo":"rsa","size":2048}}' | cfssl gencert  -initca - | cfssljson -bare ca -